 Syphilis is a sexually transmitted infection (STI).
-It generally starts with a painless ulcer on the genitals.
+It usually starts with a painless ulcer on your genitals.
 It can, however, be passed from a pregnant mother to her unborn baby.
-Untreated, syphilis infection can spread, over many years, to involve other parts of the body, such as the heart and brain.
+Untreated, syphilis infection can spread, over many years, to involve other parts of your body, such as your heart and brain.
 Syphilis is generally easily treated in its early stages, with a course (or single dose) of an antibiotic medicine.
 If you are infected with syphilis it is important that you are screened for other STIs.
 Your sexual partners should also be screened and treated (even if they do not have any symptoms).
-Genitourinary medicine (GUM) clinics are most experienced at dealing with STIs such as syphilis.
+Genitourinary medicine (GUM) clinics are most experienced in dealing with STIs such as syphilis.

 What is syphilis?

-Syphilis is an infectious disease caused by a bacterium (germ) called Treponema pallidum.
+Syphilis is an infectious disease caused by a germ (bacterium) called Treponema pallidum.
 Syphilis is one of the less common sexually transmitted infections (STIs) in the UK.
 The number of cases are, however, rising.
-In the UK, the rates of infection are highest amongst gay (homosexual) men - men who have sex with men.
+In the UK, the rates of infection are highest amongst men who have sex with men.

 Syphilis is much more common in other countries, especially in developing parts of the world.

 How do you get syphilis?

 Syphilis is an STI.
 The infection is passed from person to person through contact with a syphilis sore (ulcer) - described below.
 So, depending where the ulcer is, the infection can be passed on during vaginal, back passage (anal), or oral sex.

 Syphilis is not spread by toilet seats, door knobs, bathtubs, shared clothing, etc. You need to have very intimate and direct contact with an infected person.